cockroachdb/docs/cockroachcloud/export-metrics.md

 {{ site.data.products.dedicated }} users can use the [Cloud API](cloud-api.html) to configure metrics export to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/).
 Once the export is configured, metrics will flow from all nodes in all regions of your {{ site.data.products.dedicated }} cluster to your chosen cloud metrics sink.

-Exporting metrics to AWS CloudWatch is only available on {{ site.data.products.dedicated }} clusters which are hosted on AWS, and were created after August 11, 2022.
-Metrics export to Datadog is supported on all {{ site.data.products.dedicated }} clusters regardless of creation date.
+Exporting metrics to AWS CloudWatch is only available on {{ site.data.products.dedicated }} clusters which are hosted on AWS.
+Metrics export to Datadog is supported on all {{ site.data.products.dedicated }} clusters.

 {{site.data.alerts.callout_info}}
 {% include_cached feature-phases/preview.md %}